SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ### c8y_SupportedOperations

 The fragment `c8y_SupportedOperations` is used to identify which operations (and hence certifiable [extended capabilities](#extended-capabilities)) are supported by the device.
 This fragment is optional.
-If not present, the extended xapabilities will not be certified.
+If not present, the extended capabilities will not be certified.

 | Fragment                  | Mandatory |
 | ------------------------- | --------- |